-- If children have a dispute during break times then members of staff will be available to support a solution.
-Teachers will support the adult dealing with the behaviour by standing alongside them. - If a child is awarded house points / yellow card, then these are recorded in the classroom during the afternoon - If any behaviour is completely unacceptable e.g. name calling, aggressive behaviour, then time out is given so the child has time to reflect, then the adult dealing with the behaviour will speak to the child to ascertain why this happened and decided whether it needs reporting to a senior member of staff.
+- If children have a dispute during break times then members of staff will be available to support a solution. - If a child makes a wrong choice, e.g. name calling, aggressive behaviour, then time out is given so the child has time to reflect, then the adult dealing with the behaviour will speak to the child to ascertain why this happened and decided whether it needs reporting to a senior member of staff.